Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 20.41.03 UTC
+- WIB: Rabu, 18 Juni 2025 21.31.53 UTC
-- WITA: Rabu, 18 Juni 2025 21.41.03 UTC
+- WITA: Rabu, 18 Juni 2025 22.31.53 UTC
-- WIT: Rabu, 18 Juni 2025 22.41.03 UTC
+- WIT: Rabu, 18 Juni 2025 23.31.53 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: attitude
+Kategori: inspirational